KevinThomasNY/Winterhold/README.md

-# Winterhold
+# Winterhold University
-## Goal: Web-based Registration System for a University
+## About: Web-based Registration System for a University